 Performance Evaluation.
-To evaluate our crowdsourced annotation performance, we randomly select 600 videos from our ground-truth dataset (200 videos from each class) and manually annotate them.
-Using the first author's annotations as ground-truth, we calculate the precision, recall, and F1 score of our crowdsourced annotation, yielding respectively 0.90, 0.89, and 0.89.
+To evaluate our crowdsourced annotation performance, we randomly select 600 videos from our ground-truth dataset and manually annotate them.
+Using the first author's annotations as ground-truth, we calculate the precision, recall, and F1 score of our crowdsourced annotation, yielding respectively 0.92, 0.91, and 0.92.
 We argue that this represents an acceptable performance given the subjective nature of scientific and pseudoscientific content.